-Česká pojišťovna has long been the Czech insurance market leader, as evidenced by the numerous awards heaped on it by customers, the general public and industry specialists.
+Generali Česká pojišťovna has long been the Czech insurance market leader, as evidenced by the numerous awards heaped on it by customers, the general public and industry specialists.

-In 2018, Česká pojišťovna again made its mark in the Best Insurance Company contest held by Hospodářské noviny, winning the following awards: First place in the Most Customer-friendly Non-life Insurance Company category
+In 2019, the Company again made its mark in the prestigious Best Insurance Company contest held by Hospodářské noviny, winning the following awards:

-Second place in the Best Non-life Insurance Company category
+First place in the Best Non-life Insurance Company category; First place in the Most Customer-friendly Non-life Insurance Company category.